devetry/cpp-exercises/04-linked-list/README.md

 ### Got your Node!

-Within your `class IntList`, define a nested class called `Node`. this `Node` class will actually be where data is called.
+Within your `class IntList`, define a nested class called `Node`. this `Node` class will actually be where data is stored.
 However, it should be private, as the only way to interact with it will be by going through `IntList`'s public interface.
 You should have something like this:

 ```cpp
 // int_list.hpp